dotnet/docfx/Documentation/tutorial/howto_create_custom_template.md

 Add *Preprocessor* file
 -----------------------
 ### Step 3.
 Add *Preprocessor* file
-Sometimes the input data model is not exactly what *Renderer* wants, you may want to add some properties to the data model, or modify the data model a little bit before applying *Renderer* file.
+Sometimes the input data model is not exactly what *Renderer* wants, you may want to add some properties to the data model, or modify the data model a little bit before applying the *Renderer* file.
 This can be done by creating a *Preprocessor* file.

-Create a file `conceptual.html.primary.js` under the template folder, with the following content:
+Create a file `conceptual.html.primary.js` under the template folder with the following content:

 ```javascript
 exports.transform = function (model) {